J E ENGR 2300 Introduction to Electrical Networks: 3 semester hours

 J E ENGR 3320 Power, Energy and Polyphase Circuits: 3 semester hours

-Prerequisite: J E ENGR 2300.
-Fundamental concepts of power and energy; electrical measurements; physical and electrical arrangement of electricl power systems; polyphase circuit theory and calculations; principle elements of electrical systems such as transformers, rotating machines, control, and protective devices, their description and characteristics; elements of industrial power system design.
+Prerequisites: J E ENGR 2300 and Electrical Engineering major.
+Fundamental concepts of power and energy; electrical measurements; physical and electrical arrangement of electrical power systems; polyphase circuit theory and calculations; principle elements of electrical systems such as transformers, rotating machines, control, and protective devices, their description and characteristics; elements of industrial power system design.

 J E ENGR 3360 Principles of Electronic Devices: 3 semester hours

+Prerequisites: Electrical Engineering major.
 Introduction to the solid-state physics of electronic materials and devices, including semiconductors, metals, insulators, diodes and transistors, Crystals growth technology and fundamental properties of crystals.
 Electronic properties and band structure of electronic materials, and electron transport in semiconductor materials.
-Fabrication of pn junction diodes, metal-semiconductor junctions, and trnasistors and integratedcircuit chips.
+Fabrication of pn junction diodes, metal-semiconductor junctions, and transistors and integratedcircuit chips.
 Fundamental electrical properties of rectifying diodes and light-emitting diodes, bipolar transistors and field effect transistors.
 Device physics of diodes and transistors, large-signal electrical behavior and high-frequency properties.

 J E ENGR 3370 Electronic Devices and Circuits: 3 semester hours

-Prerequisites: J E ENGR 2320.
+Prerequisites: J E ENGR 2320 and Electrical Engineering major.
 Introduction to semiconductor electronic devices: transistors and diodes.
 Device electrical DC and high-frequency characteristics.
 Bipolar transistors, field-effect transistors for analog electronics applications.
 Transistors fabrication as discrete devices and as integrated-circuit chips.
 Large-signal analysis of transistor amplifiers: voltage gain, distortion, input resistance and output resistance.
 Analysis of multitransistor amplifiers: Darlington, Cascode, and coupled-pair configurations.
 Half-circuit concepts, differential-mode gain, common-mode gain, and differential-to-single-ended conversion.
 Transistor current sources, active loads, and power-amplifier stages.
 Applications to operational amplifiers and feedback circuits.

 J E ENGR 3510 Signals and Systems: 3 semester hours

-Prerequisites: J E ENGR 2300 and J E MATH 3170.
+Prerequisites: J E ENGR 2300, J E MATH 3170 and Electrical Engineering major.
 Elementary concepts of continuous-time and discrete-time signals and systems.
 Linear time-invariant (LTI) systems, impulse response, convolution, Fourier series, Fourier transforms, and frequency-domain analysis of LTI systems.
 Laplace transforms, Z-transforms, and rational function descriptions of LTI systems.
 Principles of sampling and modulation.
 Students participate weekly in recitation sections to develop oral communications skills using class materials.

 J E ENGR 3620 Computer Architecture: 3 semester hours

-Prerequisite: J E ENGR 2600.
+Prerequisites: J E ENGR 2600 and Electrical Engineering major.
 Study of interaction and design philosophy of hardware and software for digital computer systems: Machine organization, data structures, I/O considerations.
 Comparison of minicomputer architectures.

 J E ENGR 4000 Independent Study: 1-3 semester hours

-Prerequisites: Senior in Good Standing.
+Prerequisites: Electrical Engineering major and consent of instructor.
 Opportunities to acquire experience outside the classroom setting and to work closely with individual members of the faculty.
 A final report must be submitted to the department.
 Open as a senior elective only.
 Hours and credit to be arranged.
 Credit variable, maximum credit per semester 3 hours.
 Maximum program total credit 3 hours.

 J E ENGR 4050 Reliability and Quality Control: 3 semester hours

-Prerequisites: J E MATH 3260 or MATH 1320.
+Prerequisites: J E MATH 3260, MATH 1320 and Electrical Engineering major.
 An integrated analysis of reliability and quality control function in manufacturing.
 Statistical process control, analysis, reliability prediction, design, testing, failure analysis and prevention, maintainability, availability, and safety are discussed and related.
 Qualitative and quantitative aspects of statistical quality control and reliability are introduced in the context of manufacturing.

 J E ENGR 4340 Solid State Power Circuits and Applications: 3 semester hours

-Prerequisite: J E ENGR 2320, J E ENGR 3510.
+Prerequisites: J E ENGR 2320, J E ENGR 3510, and Electrical Engineering major.
 Study of the strategies and applications of power control using solid-state semiconductor devices.
 Survey of generic power electronic converters.
 Applications to power supplies, motor drives, and consumer electronics.
 Introduction to power diodes, thyristors, and MOSEFETs.

 J E ENGR 4350 Electrical Energy Laboratory: 3 semester hours

-Prerequisites: J E ENGR 2330.
+Prerequisites: J E ENGR 2330 and Electrical Engineering major.
 Experimental studies of principles important in modern electrical energy systems.
 Topics: power measurement, transformers, batteries, static frequency converters, thermoelectric cooling, solar cells, electrical lighting, induction, commutator, and brushless motors, synchronous machines.

 J E ENGR 4360 Energy Alternatives: 3 semester hours

-Prerequisites: J E ENGR 2300, or J M ENGR 3200.
+Same as J M ENGR 4360.
+Prerequisites: J E ENGR 2300 or J M ENGR 3200.
 This course introduces engineering analyses of the human uses of energy.
 Both non-renewable (e.g., oil, natural gas, coal, nuclear) and sustainable (e.g., hydropower, solar, wind, biomass) resources are covered.
 Topics include the engineer's role in harvesting, production, storage, conversion, delivery, and uses of energy.
 Students will learn system analysis, design, integration, optimization, and operational aspects of selected resources delivery systems, and end uses.
 Technical content will include site selection, conversion and delivery efficiency calculations, engineering economic analyses, control systems, and energy resource systematic classification.
 Measure will consist of a mix of homework, quizzes, tests, class participation, and projects.

 J E ENGR 4410 Control Systems I: 3 semester hours